Start My Answer

 If you are already struggling financially, dealing with debt collectors can be very stressful and emotionally draining.
 You may even ignore their correspondence and mailings in the hopes that their collection efforts will wane and ultimately stop.
 Unfortunately, this is not how it usually works.
 In fact, if you do not respond to a debt collector, there is a good chance they will escalate the matter to litigation.

 Do not ignore a Summons and Complaint filed by a debt collector.
 Why?
-Because if you fail to respond to the Summons, the court will assume all the allegations levied by the debt collector are true and enter summary judgment against you.
-Unfortunately, failing to respond to a legal Complaint filed by a debt collector is quite common.
+Because if you fail to respond to the Summons, the court will assume all the claims against you are true and enter a default judgment against you.

 Once a default judgment is entered, the debt collector is empowered to seize assets and even garnish your wages.
 To avoid this situation, you need to file an Answer that formally responds to the Summons and Complaint filed by the debt collector.